6-Month-Old Baby Thriving After Undergoing Unique Form of Open-Heart Surgery: 'It's Extra Special'

 “Most heart surgeries stem from the chest, and we know that this is not the greatest approach, and we had been looking for other options,” he tells PEOPLE.
 “This technique had been done in Germany and Switzerland, and I thought I should try it, and we never looked back.”

-Not only does it leave patients with a much smaller scar — only about three inches long, and under the armpit — but it also has a much faster recovery time — two days versus several weeks.
+Not only does it leave patients with a much smaller scar — only about three centimeters long, and under the armpit — but it also has a much faster recovery time — two days versus several weeks.

 “This technique works very well in small children, and the fact that they’re children — they tend to be very active and not having to heal the breastbone is very helpful,” Dr. Nguyen says.
 “Bryce was able to go home in just two days.”